A beautiful Borders base offering comfort after days of historical sites, hiking or boutique shopping.

-As with each of the Steadings properties, Dryburgh Steading Four is equipped with quality kitchen equipment, luxurious bed linen and towels, waffle bath robes, televisions and a quick and easy first night welcome hamper of pasta and other goodies.
-Dogs are very welcome and there is a hose pipe outside each property to clean dogs after walking.
+You’ll enjoy quality kitchen equipment, luxurious bed linen and towels, indulgent waffle bathrobes, flatscreen televisions, and a generous welcome hamper of goodies.
+Dogs are very welcome, and an outdoor hose pipe helps to clean them after muddy walks.

 Utility / boot room with washing machine and dryer.